 This is especially alarming during a time when 18 million American households struggle to put food on the table.
 Not to mention, food waste in landfills generates toxic greenhouse gas emissions.
 There is no better way to give thanks for our food this holiday than by making sure none of it goes to waste.

 Making your holiday zero waste means not over-purchasing, not over-consuming, and reducing the amount of materials you send to the landfill.
 You do not have to be perfect.
 Use the holiday to be more mindful of the things you purchase and how you discard them.
 Make a broader impact through creating an experience that aligns with your values.
 You might even inspire others to do the same!

-Hosting a zero-waste Thanksgiving is easier than you may think!
+Hosting a zero-waste holiday meal is easier than you may think!
 Follow these tips to cultivate gratitude for one another and our earth this holiday season.

 Preparation & Prevention